Affiliate Disclosure: This post contains Amazon affiliate links. I earn a small commission at no extra cost to you.

 4. PETKIT Eversweet Travel Bottle (Most Compact)

-The PETKIT is the sleekest, most pocketable bottle on this list.
-At 14 ounces, it is designed for short walks and quick trips, not all-day hikes.
-The one-touch button releases water into a small trough, and the locking mechanism is the most secure we tested -- genuinely zero leaks in every test.
+The PETKIT is the sleekest bottle on this list.
+At 14 ounces, it's designed strictly for short walks.
+You wouldn't take this on an all-day hike.
+The one-touch button releases water into a small trough.
+The locking mechanism is the most secure one I tested (way better than the HiDREAM below).
+I didn't see a single drop leak in three weeks.

 Buy PETKIT Eversweet on Amazon